Will Big Tech save journalism? | DW | 11.03.2021

 Similar deals have also been struck in the US and UK.
 Search engine Google also recently started agreeing to pay publishers for content.

-It sounds like it's finally payday for publishing.
+It sounds like it could finally be payday for publishing.
 The industry has struggled to adapt its business model to the digital era.
-But critics say these are deals with the devil that could do more harm than good in the long run.
+But critics say these are deals with the devil that could ultimately do more harm than good.

 "Strategically speaking, that's very, very smart.
 Facebook gains a lot more from maintaining their market power than they lose from paying a couple of publishers," Christian-Mathias Wellbrock, an economist and professor for media management at the University of Cologne, tells DW.
 Wellbrock researches possible ways to finance journalism in the digital world.